 Approaching the cemetery gate, a voice from out of the darkness asked, "What's your touble?"

 Startled but not frightened, Staggerlee looked up at the figure of a man in a stetson hat just inside of the graveyard.
 The hat was very expensive looking and Staggerlee assumed the man to be wealthy.
 Stag was a natural born gambler and a hustler and was always looking for an easy mark.
 "I've got one more silver dollar left and I was looking for a game.
-I'm on a losing streak so if you have some dice this may be your lucky night.
+I'm on a losing streak so if you have some dice this may be your lucky night."

 "Perhaps."
 The dark shadow replied, "Or it could be a very lucky night for you."